You might lose your job soon if you don’t start reskilling!

 In a recent survey conducted by NHRD, which included 200 CHROs ( Chief Human Resource Officers) noted that Indians need to upskill multiple times in their career to fill the talent gap, as skills will be the key driver to determine pay scales of working professionals in the coming days.

-Over the last few years, there has been creation of new job roles that didn’t exist before.
+Over the last few years, there has been the creation of new job roles that didn’t exist before.
 These new jobs were created because of the application of cloud technologies to enterprise operations and making them operationally efficient.
-Lately, the amount of data available with enterprises and the potential it harbours to solve challenging business problems has created new jobs.
+Lately, the amount of data available with enterprises and the potential it harbors to solve challenging business problems has created new jobs.

 The following are some of the prominent job roles and the respective skills that they require.